gengjiawen/migratetogradle/README.md

 * For library project, Move generated Android Studio Project in root folder

 ### Post work
-Your still need to configure your app info in application build.gradle: something like those:
+Your still need to configure your app info in application **build.gradle**: something like those:
 ```
     defaultConfig {